-61Office of Management and Budget, Budget of the United States Government, Fiscal Year 2022 (Washington, D.C.: May 28, 2021).
+61Office of Management and Budget, Budget of the United States Government, Fiscal Year 2023 (Washington, D.C.: Mar.
+28, 2022).

-62OMB has designated high-priority programs as those programs and activities with improper payment monetary loss estimates that exceed \$100 million annually.
+62OMB has designated high-priority programs as those programs and activities with improper payment monetary loss (also known as overpayments) estimates that exceed \$100 million annually.

 63We have also designated information security as a government-wide high-risk area since 1997.
-For more information, see GAO, High-Risk Series: Dedicated Leadership Needed to Address Limited Progress in Most High-Risk Areas, GAO-21-119SP (Washington, D.C.: Mar.
-2, 2021).
+For more information, see GAO, High-Risk Series: Efforts Made to Achieve Progress Need to Be Maintained and Expanded to Fully Address All Areas, GAO-23-106203 (Washington, D.C.: Apr.
+20, 2023).